 How often do you look at or use the sentimental items?
 Every day, week, once a month, a couple times a year?

 There were some items I looked at two or three times a year and others I hadn’t looked at in years, but made me smile.
 Then there were papers that I had moved on from emotionally and no longer needed that positive reinforcement.
 How often you look at them might be a good indication of how important they are to you.

 However, just because you don’t look at something or use it doesn’t necessarily mean it’s not important to you.
 Sometimes we don’t look at items because the emotion is too strong when we do.
 This likely means you’re not ready to let go of the items.
 That’s okay.
 It can take years to be ready to let go of memories and keep only certain mementos instead of all of them.

-Choose your favorite photo(s), memento and/or item and put them in a shadow box to display as a frequent reminder of the good memories.
+- Choose your favorite photo(s), momento and/or item and put them in a shadow box to display as a frequent reminder of the good memories (photopin/stc exchange photo.

-Scrapbook your favorite photos if you like to be creative and have more time.
-I did this for a lot of my trips but I don’t look at them often; I’m more of a photo frame display type of person.
+- Scrapbook your favorite photos if you like to be creative and have more time (photo of my own scrapbook).
+I did this for a lot of my trips but I don’t look at them often; I’m more of a photoframe display type of person.

 - Find a way to repurpose the item so you can use it and have a reminder.
 My sister in law wanted to keep a leather bag of her dad’s because it was a good memory; if she chose to repurpose it she could use it to hold travel papers, important documents to refer to, magazines, etc.